sajayi-ledger/e_comm_take_home/README.md

 ## The completed result should include:

 - A Javascript file containing code to fetch the data and filter the list
+- The ability to view the next set of cards (Pagination)
 - A SCSS file containinig styles for the page.

 ## Also try to